Marvin-VW/3dengine_doc/docs/modules/shape.rst

 Cube and Rectangle Module
 =========================

 This module contains classes that represent basic 3D shapes and operations.
-The primary classes are `Triangle4D`, `Cube`, and `Rectangle`.
+The primary classes are :mod:`Triangle4D`, :mod:`Cube`, and :mod:`Rectangle`.

 - `Triangle4D`: A class representing a triangle in 4D space.

-- `Cube`: A class for creating and manipulating a 3D cube.
+- `Cube`: A class for creating a 3D cube.

-- `Rectangle`: A class for creating and manipulating a 3D rectangle.
+- `Rectangle`: A class for creating a 3D rectangle.

 .. class:: Triangle4D()

-   Initializes a `Triangle4D` instance with three points.
+   Initializes a :mod:`Triangle4D` instance with three points.

    **Parameters**: